SysKitTeam/docs-point/releases/data-center/syskit-point-2025-2/point-2025-2-91-release-note.md

 {% hint style="warning" %}
 **Please note!**

-**Building on the foundational changes introduced in the mandatory 2025.2.86 release, this update continues the transition toward a more scalable platform**.
-As part of this process, **the migration progress percentage may reset** as additional data validations are performed.
+This update continues the transition toward a more scalable platform.

-**While this release is not mandatory, it is strongly recommended to install it before upgrading to any future versions**.
+**Although not mandatory**, **we strongly recommend installing this version before future upgrades**. **Please expect a longer upgrade time for this release**, especially in larger environments, where it may take up to an hour.

-**The upgrade to this Syskit Point version may take longer to complete**, so we kindly ask for your patience while upgrading.
-Larger environments may take up to an hour to finish upgrading.
+During the additional data validations performed, **the migration progress may reset**.

-**Regular upgrades of the release versions will help prevent extended upgrade times that may occur due to version skipping**.
+**Regular updates help prevent delays caused by skipping versions**.

 {% endhint %}